rz998/garyzhao.net/_posts/2021-05-10-questions.md

 2. Classroom of the Elite Season 2

-3. Overlord Season 4 *announced, time unknown*
+3. Overlord Season 4 <ins>announced, time unknown</ins>

 4. Umineko When They Cry Season 2

-5. Rokka no Yuusha
+5. Rokka no Yuusha Volume 7

 6. My own novel, working on chapter 1